You place a cardboard box right in front of your dog, and he immediately retreats back and starts barking at it.

 Usually, dogs tend to be more frightened by boxes with deep depth and rough surface.
 In addition, the size of the box will also make a difference.
 Larger boxes are more frightening to a dog than smaller ones.

 This is especially so if your dog finds the box is large enough to trap him in it.
+You will need to train him to overcome his fear by associating the box with positive experience.

 Things In The Box Frighten Him